RA POSITION INFORMATION

 E. Be a knowledgeable consultant, resource person, and referral agent for college services such as the Counseling and Health Centers, Student Housing Office, Food Service, etc.

 F. Interpret and ensure compliance with college policies and regulations.

-- Enforce fairly and consistently residence hall regulations and behavioral expectations as contained in the Student Handbook (See “Policies” section of manual.)
+- Enforce fairly and consistently residence hall regulations and behavioral expectations as contained in the Student Handbook (See “Policies” section of notebook.)

-- Be familiar with the college discipline process.
+- Be familiar with the college student conduct process.